William Brangham

-William Brangham (1968) is an American journalist who is currently a correspondent for the PBS NewsHour.
+William Brangham (born 1968) is an American journalist who is currently a correspondent, producer, and substitute anchor for the PBS NewsHour.
 Before, he worked as a producer for several other television programs, mostly for PBS.
-Awards he has won for his journalism include a Peabody Award in 2015 and News & Documentary Emmy Awards in 2017, 2019, and 2020.
+He has won two Peabody Awards (in 2015 and 2022) and three News & Documentary Emmy Awards (in 2017, 2019, and 2020).

 Education and career

 Brangham studied English language and literature at Colorado College between 1986 and 1990, graduating with a Bachelor of Arts.
-He started his career as a research assistant and later as an associate producer and field producer for a number of Bill Moyers documentaries in the late 1990s and early 2000s.
+He started his career as a research assistant and field producer for a number of Bill Moyers documentaries in the late 1990s and early 2000s.
 Those included Listening to America with Bill Moyers, Close to Home: Moyers on Addiction, and On Our Own Terms: Moyers on Dying in America.
-Additionally, Brangham worked on a variety of documentary films and projects for ABC News, National Geographic's Explorer series, several documentaries for PBS's Frontline (1995/1996), and The New York Times documentary series Science Times (2001).
+Additionally, Brangham worked on a variety of documentary films and projects for ABC News, National Geographic's Explorer series, several documentaries for PBS's Frontline series(1995/1996), and The New York Times documentary series Science Times (2001).

 After 9/11, Brangham re-joined Moyers' production company for the PBS newsmagazine Now, where he shot, wrote, and produced dozens of broadcast stories and interviews over a period of six years.
 After that, he was a producer on Bill Moyers Journal, when it was revived in 2007, and later joined the PBS magazine show Need to Know in 2010.
 Brangham was a producer, cameraman, and occasional correspondent on Need to Know for its entire run.
 Separately, he taught as an adjunct professor at the Columbia University Graduate School of Journalism for a year.

-In June 2013, Brangham joined the weekend edition of PBS NewsHour as a producer, correspondent, and occasional substitute anchor.
-He reported across the U.S. and abroad, including reporting from Germany, Denmark, France, and Iran.

-In May 2015, Brangham left New York City to become a correspondent for the PBS NewsHour in Washington, D.C., reporting on general events, conducting studio interviews, and occasionally filling in as anchor of the program.
+In 2013, Brangham joined the weekend edition of PBS NewsHour in New York City as a producer, correspondent, and occasional substitute anchor.
+After two years, he become a correspondent for the PBS NewsHour in Washington, D.C., reporting on general events, conducting studio interviews, and occasionally filling in as anchor of the program.